If you have been dairy-free for a while, you may catch yourself wondering how to get enough Calcium on a plant-based diet.

 In reality it can be really easy and quick.

-You can have for breakfast porridge or a vegan breakfast bowl, snacking on fruits ( 2 oranges have 100 mg Calcium*) and having as your mains grains or potatoes with lentil chilli.
+You can have for breakfast porridge, overnight oats, chia pudding, snacking on fruits ( 2 oranges have 100 mg Calcium*) and having as your mains grains or potatoes with lentil chili.

 Don’t call it a day until you’ve had at least 1 full cup filled with green vegetables rich in Calcium.
 Good choices are collard greens, kale, Pack choi, broccoli, mustard greens, or cabbage.